 Garages and permanent outbuildings

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes The garage generally appears in fair condition consistent with age and usage.

 Outside areas and boundaries

 Repair category 1

 Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.